deeheber/danielle-heberling-dot-xyz/content/blog/career-refelctions/index.md

 5. **Leave things better than you found them.** Most individuals apspire to change the world, but it is challenging to do this at the individual level.
 At the very least, we can do our part to improve the current situation.

-While thinking through these core principles, I've realized that people and community are what's kept me in tech.
-To me, community looks like coworkers, colleagues I met at community events, people who user the things I build (customers), and more.
+While thinking through these core principles, I've realized that people and community are why I'm still here in tech.
+To me, community looks like coworkers, colleagues I met at community events, and people who use the things I build.
 I've gotten to where I am because people were willing to take a chance on me.
 I'd love to pay it forward by taking a chance on others and doing whatever I can to lift others up.